jjmontesl/cubesviewer/README.md

 CubesViewer consists of two parts:

-**CubesViewer Client** is a HTML5 application that runs directly in the browser.
+**CubesViewer client** is a HTML5 application that runs on any modern browser.
-It can run without server side support as a standalone application, and views can be embedded in other websites.
+It can run without server side support.
 Simply download the package and open the `html/studio.html` file in your favorite browser.
+Views can also be embedded in other sites.

 CubesViewer also features an optional **server side application** which provides a full web application and supports features like sharing/saving and user notes.